xavidop/dialogflow-cx-cli/docs/docs/agents/introduction.md

 All of the commands that are available in `cxcli` to interact with your agents are located within the `cxcli agent` subcommand.

+## Create

+You can create an agent using this tool.

+The `cxcli` has a command that allows you to create an agent.
+You can find a more detailed explanation [here](/agents/create)

+## Update

+You can update an agent using this cli.

+The `cxcli` has a command that allows you to update an agent.
+You can find a more detailed explanation [here](/agents/udpate)

+## Delete

+The `cxcli` has a command that allows you to delete your agent.
+You can find a more detailed explanation [here](/agents/delete)

 ## Restore

 You can restore an agent using a `blob` or a `json-package` file.
 Right now the Dialogflow CX API, used by the `cxcli`, works with the `blob` and `json` format.